AlexandraKrause/Femiaculture/README.md

 Please note(!)
 For the first sliders, you need to insert ranges (for example, from x to y) and no constant values.
-The following five inputs are constant.
-Please set the slider to one number instead of a range for the application to work properly.
+The last five inputs are constant.
+Please set the slider to one number instead of a range for the application to work properly here.

 Please wait a second for the error warning to disappear after changing the inputs.